 All of that, and the desire to react artistically to these angst-producing conditions, drove Young to invest $3,000,000 of his own money into what could be be called a vanity project at worst.
-But at it’s best, the resulting film, as evidenced by the theatrical cut laserdisc I found for sale in 1996, played like a surreal fever dream wherein the future direction of David Lynch was being painted with Young’s technicolor brush as a way out of the black + white expressionistic horror roots of that director’s earlier films “Eraserhead” and “The Elephant Man.”
-But the casting of Charlotte Steweart, the actress who played the cataleptic Mary X in “Eraserhead,” as the dishy waitress Charlotte Goodnight, showed that the continuum of influence between “Human Highway” and the future [and past] work of David Lynch was flowing in simultaneous directions.
+But at it’s best, the resulting film, as evidenced by the theatrical cut laserdisc I found for sale in 1996, played like a surreal fever dream wherein the future direction of David Lynch was being painted with Young’s technicolor brush as a way out of the black + white expressionistic horror roots of that director’s earlier films “Eraserhead” and “The Elephant Man” had established him in.
+But the casting of Charlotte Stewart, the actress who played the cataleptic Mary X in “Eraserhead,” as the dishy waitress Charlotte Goodnight, showed that the continuum of influence between “Human Highway” and the future [and past] work of David Lynch was flowing in simultaneous [possibly quantum?] directions.

 When first seeing this movie in 1995, one could not help but notice that the core of Lynch’s future repertory company was all cast in the film.
 And Ms. Stewart had already acted in early Lynch student films, including her turn in his then calling card, “Eraserhead.”
 Dean Stockwell and Russ Tamblyn had been neighbors of Young’s in his Topanga Canyon days in the early 70s.
 And Stockwell and Dennis Hopper were a buddy team that managed to survive a lot of drug-addled damage.
 Leading to the increasingly erratic Hopper to improvise his role in “Human Highway” on his own.